-Compared to the rest of the Metropolitan Los Angeles market, the North Hawthorne submarket has lower rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the North Hawthorne submarket has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 0 listings have been made available, which means spaces might be going fast.
+In the last 90 days, 0 listings have been made available, which means spaces are probably going fast.
 You'll want to be prepared to make an offer immediately.
-About NaN% of the office spaces in the North Hawthorne are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About Inf% of the available leases in the North Hawthorne are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 457,030 sqft, there are still 0 spaces below 2,000 sqft.
-Most properties in this area are around 2 floors.
-Most buildings in this market were built in 1979 and are Class B.
+Even though the median size is 457,030 sqft, there are still 0 new listings below 2,000 sqft.
+Most properties in this area are around 2 stories.
+Most buildings in this area were built in 1979 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Utilities is the dominant industry in this area.
-Commute by public transit is the most popular way to get to work amongst North Hawthorne folk.
-Commuting around an hour a day is the norm for those who opt to reside in this part of town.
+Utilities is the dominant industry in this region.
+Commute by public transit is the most popular way to get to work amongst North Hawthorne occupants.
+Commuting approximately an hour a day is the norm for those who opt to reside in this part of town.